All the incredible hotels confirmed for The Red Sea

 Situated on a private island within the Ummahat Islands archipelago, this St Regis property is one of three properties opening in 2023.
 Slated to open alongside the Ritz-Carlton Reserve this summer, The St Regis Red Sea Resort promises a collection of 90 villas – some overwater – a duo of signature restaurants, plus an outdoor pool, spa and kids’ club that oozes Maldives-style appeal.

-2024
+Opening in 2024

 Four Seasons Resort at The Red Sea

-Shura Island – the hub of The Red Sea development – will be home to a slew of luxury hotels, including the just-announced Four Seasons.
+Shura Island – the hub of The Red Sea development – will be home to 11 luxury hotels, including this beautiful Four Seasons.
 And with all Four Seasons brand, the Four Seasons Resort at The Red Sea will have the best of everything: luxury, a great location, and family friendly.
 Designed by Foster + Partners, the Four Seasons Resort at The Red Sea will have 149 rooms and suites, all of which will include unobstructed coastline views and crystal-clear waters.
 There will also be six restaurants and lounges, an on-site marine discovery centre, and meeting and event spaces.Guests will also enjoy the exceptional resort facilities, including tennis courts, three outdoor pools with cabanas, and two beaches for families and adults-only, respectively – perfect for soaking in the sun or diving down to explore the coral reefs.
 Or treat yourself to a full-service spa treatment with a hammam, among other relaxation-driven offerings.
 The kids will also be kept entertained at the dedicated ‘Kids For All Seasons’ space, which will be packed with activities so you can relax in peace.

 The Red Sea Edition